dotnet/docs/docs/csharp/language-reference/builtin-types/struct.md

 Every `struct` has a `public` parameterless constructor.
 If you write a parameterless constructor, it must be public.
 If a struct declares any field initializers, it must explicitly declare a constructor.
 That constructor need not be parameterless.
 If a struct declares a field initializer but no constructors, the compiler reports an error.
 Any explicitly declared constructor (with parameters, or parameterless) executes all field initializers for that struct.
 All fields without a field initializer or an assignment in a constructor are set to the [default value](default-values.md).
 For more information, see the [Parameterless struct constructors](~/_csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md) feature proposal note.

 Beginning with C# 12, `struct` types can define a [primary constructor](../../programming-guide/classes-and-structs/instance-constructors.md#primary-constructors) as part of its declaration.
-This provides a concise syntax for constructor parameters that can be used throughout the `struct` body, in any member declaration for that struct.
+Primary constructors provides a concise syntax for constructor parameters that can be used throughout the `struct` body, in any member declaration for that struct.

 If all instance fields of a structure type are accessible, you can also instantiate it without the `new` operator.
 In that case you must initialize all instance fields before the first use of the instance.
 The following example shows how to do that: